Kang Mun-bong

 Kang takes credit for lessening the North Korean army's defenses by deflecting the army to the Honam area.

 He was well known and highly regarded as a hero after the Korean War.
 However, due to corruption and conspiracy charges, he was forced to live the final days of his life in the United States.

-Early life
+Biography

 He was born October 26, 1923, in Korea during the Japanese colonial period in South Hamgyong Province, which is now part of North Korea.

-Career

 Korean War

 In 1952, Kang became the commander of the ROK 1st Division and he achieved the rank of major general during the Korean War.
 Was picked by President Rhee, Seungman to attend the U.S. War College in Ft.
 Leavenworth, Kansas during the Korean War with General Chung, Il Kwon.
 He was in charge of reforming the III Corps in 1953.
 Kang was then trained under the US Army X Corps.
 When the US X Corps pulled out, Kang and his men were in charge of defending key areas in the war.
 They were responsible for defending the area from the Punchbowl to the Pukhan River.
 General Kang then formed the Second Republic of Korean Army and became its first Commanding Officer.